 Question (as posed in E.R.O.
-Posting Number 019-6177) Staff Comments Policies that promote a diverse range and mix of housing options Implementing density targets are helpful as they provide a measurable criterion to assist with growth.
+Posting Number 019-6177) Staff Comments - Policies that promote a diverse range and mix of housing options.
+Implementing density targets are helpful as they provide a measurable criterion to assist with growth.
 However, not all communities are the same and one standard density target across the Greater Golden Horseshoe is not realistic, given differing populations, market conditions, etc. Specific to Greenfields, it is appropriate to consider a lower minimum density target than the existing fifty (50) residents and jobs combined per hectare in areas containing former rural settlements, whose character and built form it is desirable to protect.
-In this regard, staff note that on March 28, 2022, pursuant to Item DS-22-58, City Council passed a motion to request the Province to allow lower-tier municipalities to implement lower minimum density targets in terms of combined jobs and population in designated Greenfield areas where preservation of the existing characteristics of a former rural settlement, such as the former hamlet of Columbus, is desirable, and to allow the municipality to exclude the area of the former rural settlement for the purposes of calculating the population density targets in the Provincial Growth Plan.
+In this regard, staff note that on March 28, 2022, pursuant to Item DS-22-58, City Council passed a motion to request the Province to allow lower-tier municipalities to implement lower minimum density targets in terms of combined jobs and population in designated Greenfield areas where such as the former hamlet of Columbus, is desirable, and to allow the municipality to exclude the area of the former rural settlement for the purposes of calculating the population density targets in the Provincial Growth Plan.
 As noted above, targets are helpful in measuring growth.
-In the existing intensification targets within a municipality.
-If the built boundary concept is included in a new policy document, it is recommended that As noted above, targets are helpful in measuring growth.
-In the exis Growth Plan, the delineated built boundary assists with measuring intensification targets within a municipality.
-If the built boundary cor is included in a new policy document, it is recommended that municipalities are given the authority to adjust the built boundary as growth occurs, rather than the Province having to approve any char to the boundary. ე What policy concepts in the P.P.S. and the Growth Plan should be streamlined or not included in the new policy document?
-Staff have no comments.
+In the existing Growth Plan, the delineated built boundary assists with measuring intensification targets within a municipality.
+If the built boundary concept is included in a new policy document, it is recommended that growth occurs, rather than the Province having to approve any changes to the boundary.
+5. What policy concepts in the P.P.S. and the Growth Plan should be streamlined or not Staff have no comments. included in the new policy document?